oasislabs/oasis-gateway/docs/deployment.md

 ### Local testing
-For local testing configuration in which the only goal is to be able to test contracts quickly the easiest approach is to just use the `mem` `mailbox.provider` and set the `eth.wallet.private_keys` in the configuration file or the command line directly (assuming that the private key wallet is just a wallet for testing).
+For local testing configuration in which the only goal is to be able to test services quickly the easiest approach is to just use the `mem` `mailbox.provider` and set the `eth.wallet.private_keys` in the configuration file or the command line directly (assuming that the private key wallet is just a wallet for testing).
 A simple command to start the oasis-gateway could be